apankrat/notes/fast-case-folding/README.md

 will also cause greater %-age of blocks to contain at least one non-zero entry.

-The potential for block overlap (as per #4 above) will also increase for any given pair of blocks, but the number of pairs themselves will be smaller.
+The potential for larger block overlaps will also increase, but the number of block pairs will be smaller.

     Block size  |  Used blocks  |  Data size  |  Overlap  |  Table size